tpoisot/ms_abc_networks/ms/ms.md

 aforementioned bounds.
 These outputs were used in the parameter selection experiment described below.

+These three steps are repeated $10^4$ times, for $10^5$ random combinations of $<p, \lambda, c>$.
+Whenever either level has more than $10^2$ species, some are deleted at random within this level.
+This ensure that the network is at most composed of 200 species.
+Preliminary analyses revealed that this threshold had no impact on the results presented as long as it was reasonably large ($\geq 50$).

 ## Network measures

 We measured four key families of bipartite network structure indices.
 Measures